danielharrell/SumLect2015/Lost_Idea_LA.md

 There are more specific reasons to wonder if a truly liberal education has any content.
-And I will briefly discuss four of them, which I think have compelled us to forget, more or less deliberately, the idea of a liberal art.
-Or to put this act of forgetting slightly more elaborately: to dispense with the idea of a liberal art, by making liberal education a matter of something other than content.
+And I will briefly discuss four of them, which I think have compelled us to dispense with the idea of a liberal art, and in that sense forget it, by making liberal education a matter of something other than content.
 The first reason, and perhaps the most pressing, comes from the perceived threats to liberal education.
 For leaving headlines aside, these can seem to reflect a triumph of content over context, from college rankings and scorecards at the start, to tests and grades at the end, making the very meaning of education a matter of data-driven results, and a choice against liberal education the answer to a question never asked.
 Against all this, the first thing we might think to say is that answers are not enough, results are not enough, content is not enough.
-And this is one way defenses of liberal education talk as if a liberal education were a matter of something other than content.
-Here are two
+And this is one way defenses of liberal education make it a matter of something other than content.
-examples:
+Here are two examples:

 > The maturation of the student---not
 information transfer---is the real purpose of colleges and